MetroCity Bankshares (MCBS)

 AI Analysis | Feedback

-Lucas Stewart is the Executive Vice President and Chief Financial Officer of both MetroCity Bankshares and Metro City Bank.
-He joined the Bank in May 2019, initially serving as its Chief Accounting Officer.
-Before joining Metro City Bank, Mr. Stewart was Vice President and SEC and SOX Reporting Manager at Fidelity Bank in Atlanta, GA, from 2014 to 2019.
-Prior to that, he worked as a Director for Mauldin & Jenkins, a regional public accounting firm in Atlanta, GA, from 2004 to 2014, specializing in financial institutions.
-Mr. Stewart holds Bachelor's and Master's degrees in Accounting from the University of Alabama.
+Lucas Stewart is an Executive Vice President and the Chief Financial Officer of both MetroCity Bankshares, Inc. and Metro City Bank.
+He joined the Bank in May 2019 and previously held the position of Chief Accounting Officer.
+Before joining Metro City Bank, Mr. Stewart served as Vice President and SEC and SOX Reporting Manager at Fidelity Bank in Atlanta, GA, from 2014 to 2019.
+He also worked as a Director for Mauldin & Jenkins, a regional public accounting firm specializing in financial institutions, from 2004 to 2014.

-Farid Tan, President of the Company and Chief Executive Officer of the Bank
+Farid Tan President and Chief Executive Officer of the Bank

-Farid Tan serves as the President of MetroCity Bankshares and the Chief Executive Officer of Metro City Bank.
-He possesses over 40 years of banking experience.
-Mr. Tan previously served as the Chief Financial Officer of the Company and the Bank from July 2019 to October 2021.
-His career includes joining the Executive Training Program for Bank Bumiputra Malaysia in 1981, where he held positions such as Senior Account Officer, Senior Internal Audit Supervisor, and Senior Foreign Exchange Dealer.
-He also served as President and Chief Executive Officer of Global Commerce Bank from 2002 to 2005 before becoming President and Chief Executive Officer of Metro City Bank when it opened in early 2006.
-Mr. Tan received a degree in accounting from Polytechnic Ungku Omar, Malaysia.
+Farid Tan serves as the President of MetroCity Bankshares, Inc. and Chief Executive Officer of Metro City Bank, bringing over 40 years of banking experience.
+He previously held the role of Chief Financial Officer for both the Company and the Bank from July 2019 to October 2021.
+His career began in 1981 when he joined the Executive Training Program for Bank Bumiputra Malaysia, a Malaysian government-owned bank, where he held several positions in Malaysia and New York, including Senior Account Officer, Senior Internal Audit Supervisor, and Senior Foreign Exchange Dealer.

-Howard Kim, Executive Vice President, Chief Lending Officer, Chief Operating Officer, and President of the Bank
+Howard Hwasaeng Kim Executive Vice President, Chief Lending Officer and Chief Operating Officer; President of the Bank

-Abdul Mohdnor, Executive Vice President and Chief Compliance Officer of the Bank
+Abdul Mohdnor Executive Vice President and Chief Compliance Officer

 Abdul Mohdnor is an Executive Vice President and the Chief Compliance Officer of Metro City Bank.
-He has been with the Bank since its inception in 2006 and has over 20 years of experience in the banking industry.
-Mr. Mohdnor is responsible for the implementation and supervision of the Bank's overall compliance program.
+He has been with the Bank since its inception in 2006 and possesses more than 20 years of experience in the banking industry.
+Mr. Mohdnor is responsible for the implementation and supervision of the Bank's overall compliance program, which includes all Compliance Risk Management programs covering AML/BSA, OFAC Compliance, Fair Lending, Operations, Strategy, and Administration.

 AI Analysis | Feedback